My Website Is Slow | Bluehost Support

 Traffic Density:

-One common issue with websites suddenly becoming slow is traffic density.
+One common issue with a slow website is traffic density.
 Traffic density is often the desired result of a well-created website.
-However, depending on the hosting plan you have, the type of scripts on your site and how optimized your site is can have an adverse effect.
+However, depending on your hosting plan, the type of scripts on your site and how optimized your site is can have an adverse effect.

 There are several ways to handle a high traffic density:

-• Use the tools on this page to locate the contributing factors and manage them rather than the traffic density itself.
+- Use the tools on this page to locate and manage the contributing factors rather than the traffic density itself.

 Connectivity Issues

-• Traceroute - Many websites offer traceroute services and several ways to run a traceroute with a desktop application.
-One reliable service which also supports other connectivity tests is Network-tools.com.
+- Traceroute - Many websites offer traceroute services and several ways to run a traceroute with a desktop application.
+One reliable service that supports other connectivity tests is Network-tools.com.

 Site Optimization

-A large portion of the reason sites become slow is because they need to be optimized.
+A large portion of the reason for a slow website is that it needs to be optimized.
 Most websites today are dynamic sites.
 This means that the website's content is at least partially generated when a visitor requests the page.
 Many times, the generated content is dependent on a database.
-If either the database or the code that interfaces with the database and generates the page for your visitors is not optimized, it can lead to a slowdown in page load times.
+If the database or the code that interfaces with the database and generates the page for your visitors needs to be optimized, it can lead to a slowdown in page load times.

 Several tools can be used to pinpoint where a site could be better optimized:

-• Page Speed Grader - Performs speed analysis and provides a breakdown of how long it takes to load your page, as well as a detailed breakdown of potential issues.
+- GTmetrix - Performs speed analysis and provides a detailed breakdown of potential issues and how long it takes to load your page.

 In addition to these tools, There are some guides that you can use to optimize your website without necessarily having to perform analysis.
 For a WordPress website, see WordPress Optimization.
-If you find that your site is still experiencing load time issues, it may be time to contact a developer to optimize your scripting.
-Alternatively, you may wish to upgrade your hosting account to or dedicated server to handle the extra load.
+If your site is still experiencing load time issues, it may be time to contact a developer to optimize your scripting.
+Alternatively, upgrade your hosting account to a dedicated server to handle the extra load.

 Configuration Issues

-The third possibility for site load times being slow is the least common.
-There may be a configuration issue with the domain—the ISP your visitor is using to request the site or the server.
+The last possibility for slow website load times is the least common.
+There may be a configuration issue with the domain—the ISP your visitor uses to request the site or the server.
 Any issue with one of these three can cause your site to load slowly, or in some cases, the site will not load at all or only some of the time.
 These issues can often be confused with connectivity issues.
-If you believe you are experiencing a configuration issue with your site, please give us a call or visit us in live chat.
+If you believe you're experiencing a configuration issue with your site, please give us a call or visit us in live chat.

 Domain Configuration Issues

 Domain configuration issues are primarily issues with your DNS.
-These can cause site load times to be slow because the server does not have proper routing information to serve your website to the visitor requesting it.
+These can cause site load times to be slow because the server needs proper routing information to serve your website to the visitor requesting it.

 You can diagnose and repair this kind of issue by following these steps:

-1. Diagnose DNS issues using an online tool.
-Some reliable tools are listed below:
+- Diagnose DNS issues using an online tool.
+Use this reliable tool below:

-2. Address any configuration issues reported by the above tools in your cPanel using the DNS zone editor.
+- Address any configuration issues reported by the tool above in your cPanel using the DNS zone editor.

 ISP Configuration Issues

-It is also possible that a visitor to your site may be experiencing issues with their ISP's configuration.
-In this rare scenario, you will want to have your visitor run a traceroute as directed above and then contact the ISP.
+Visitors to your site may be experiencing issues with their ISP's configuration.
+In this rare scenario, you will want your visitor to run a traceroute as directed above and then contact the ISP.
 You will want to provide the traceroute information to the ISP to resolve the configuration issue.

 Server Issues

 Server issues are the rarest cause for a site to experience slow load times.
-All servers at Bluehost are constantly monitored and tuned to ensure that they perform at optimal speeds.
-However, in certain rare instances, the server can become overloaded, and this can cause a slow down in site load times.
+All Bluehost's servers are constantly monitored and tuned to ensure they perform at optimal speeds.
+However, in certain rare instances, the server can become overloaded, and this can cause a slowdown in site load times.
 These issues are often temporary and will resolve themselves in time.
 If you feel that there may be an ongoing server issue causing your site to load slowly, please perform a traceroute and contact us at 888-401-4678 with this information to locate and resolve the issue.

 Improving your website speed doesn't have to take a lot of additional work.
 In addition, the benefits you’ll receive from improving your site’s loading speed are well worth the time spent.
-Here are the different ways you can do to improve the speed of your website.
+Here are the different ways you can improve your website's speed.

 Enable Caching

 At whatever point you visit a website, certain elements are stored in a cache, so the next time you visit the site, it can easily access those parts and load much faster.
-With caching, instead of your browser having to download every single resource, it only has to download a few of them.
+With caching, instead of your browser downloading every single resource, it only has to download a few.

-By turning on caching, you'll be able to improve your site’s stacking for return visitors significantly.
-If you’re using a CMS like WordPress, you can install a plugin like W3 Total Cache or W3 Super Cache, either of which will let you enable sitewide caching, or caching of certain site elements.
+Turning on caching can significantly improve your site’s stacking for return visitors.
+If you’re using a CMS like WordPress, you can install a plugin like W3 Total Cache or W3 Super Cache, enabling sitewide caching or caching of certain site elements.

-If you aren’t using a CMS, at that point, there are extra steps you’ll have to be taken in arrange to use browser caching.
+If you aren’t using a CMS, at that point, there are extra steps you’ll have to take in arrange to use browser caching.

 Remove Resource-Hogging Plugins and Add-ons

-If your website is currently running too many plugins, it may slow down your website.
-You may need some plugins to make your website work might and to function the way you want, but chances are, there are some you can live without, especially if they’re resource hogs.
+If your website runs too many plugins, it may slow down your website.
+You may need some plugins to make your website work and function the way you want, but chances are, there are some you can live without, especially if they’re resource hogs.

 Optimize and Reduce the Size of Your Images

 If your site has tons of images that aren’t optimized, then this will negatively impact your site’s loading speed.
-By having oversized images, you’ll be requiring the browser to load larger files.
-There are a few different ways you can optimize your images to load faster.
+You’ll require the browser to load larger files by having oversized images.
+You can optimize your images to load faster in a few different ways.

 Minimize Your Code

-If you are using WordPress, plugins like Better WordPress Minify will minimize your code.
-Or, if you are using one of the caching plugins highlighted above, there should also be a minify option.
+If you're using WordPress, plugins like Better WordPress Minify will minimize your code.
+Or, if you're using one of the caching plugins highlighted above, there should also be a minify option.

 Minification of CSS and Javascript files is also a good idea.
-Even putting all of your CSS and Javascript files in one place, instead of several different files, can help to speed things up.
+Putting all your CSS and Javascript files in one place instead of several different files helps speed things up.

 Use a CDN